Heller College of Business

 Course Grading

 Undergraduate courses in the HCB are graded on a standard letter grade scale (A through F).
 All HCB courses taken as a part of a business major, business minor, business core course, or specific course requirement will be graded in this manner.
-The only exception to this standard letter grade policy are for non-business-major students who are taking HCB courses as elective courses as a part of a non-business degree program.
+The only exception to this standard letter grade policy is for non-business-major students who are taking HCB courses as elective courses as a part of a non-business degree program.
 In this circumstance, a student may formally request to be graded as a Pass/Fail arrangement.
 The request must not conflict with any other university or college-level policy, and approval of this request must be obtained from their academic advisor in consultation with the appropriate department chair.

 Double major